dogoncouch/logshell/README.md

 # logshell
 Starts a shell and logs it to a file.
 Requires bash, and either script or screen.
+Note: cat the log file back for full color.

 # To install:
 <pre>git clone https://github.com/dogoncouch/logshell.git